Minor in Education

 - Compassionate heart

 - Competent demonstration

 - Reflective stance

-	The Education Department minor meets the needs of the students who wish to consider an education role as a career as well as those who wish to work in a teaching role outside of K - 12 school settings.
-Numerous institutions need teacher expertise to: Train new workers, inform patients/clients of services provided by the institution, work with immigrant agencies, design curricular materials for government, environmental, or charitable agencies, or work overseas in an educational capacity.
-There are numerous alternative settings that use educational skills: health care, museums, environmental programs, social agencies and with children or teens in group homes, non-profit associations and human resource departments.
+The Education minor meets the needs of students who wish to consider education as a career as well as those who wish to work in a teaching role outside of K–12 school settings.
+Numerous institutions need teacher expertise to develop and deliver professional development; educate patients/clients, support immigrant agencies; design curricular materials for the government, environmental, or charitable agencies; and/or work overseas in an educational capacity.
+There are numerous alternative settings that use educational skills including health care, museums, environmental programs, social agencies, children or teens in group homes, non-profit associations, and human resource departments.
 Specialized academic areas such as mathematics combined with computing skills may lead to a career in designing software utilizing educational principles.
-An Education minor validates professional skills to qualify for such career opportunities.

-	Eighteen credits are required for the Education Minor.
-The four 3-credit courses listed below are required.
-The additional six credits may be taken from any of the remaining education courses (with the exception of intern teaching).
+Eighteen credits are required for the Education minor.
+Two 3-credit courses listed below are required.
+The additional four 3-credit courses may be taken from any of the remaining Education or Special Education courses (with the exception of intern student teaching).

 |Program Required Courses||18|

 |SPE 220 - Exceptionality in the Classroom||3|